Heresta/extractor/README.md

 In ``ODD`` directory can be found an ODD based on the work of Alexandre Bartz and Simon Gabay, and especially the first of three levels of transcription in XML-TEI (_i.e._ [E-ditiones/ODD17](https://github.com/e-ditiones/ODD17)).

+``count_illustration.py`` is a script to count pages, decorations, dropcapitals and figures after TEI transformation.
+It has to be used on
+`extrated_img.xml` and the path to this file has to be indicated directly into the code.

 ## Installation
 ### Create a virtul environment (Linux-Ubuntu)